 Our camps are designed to let you concentrate, explore and flourish as a developing jazz musician.

-Vocals – Jazz Institute, Advanced Package, Jazz Institute Vocal Program
+Vocals – Jazz Institute Online, Jazz Institute Vocal Program

 ena DeRose is a “stunningly talented pianist/vocalist” (Cadence) who has taught and performed at Stanford Jazz Workshop since 1996.
 Fortunately for SJW students and audiences, she has returned every year since then, even as her ever-increasing popularity as a performing and recording artist has taken her to the world’s most prestigious jazz festivals and venues, including the Blue Note, the Kennedy Center, and the North Sea and Monterey Jazz Festivals.